isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 the DHCP client states that it intends to do the forward DNS updates and the server should do the reverse updates.
 By default, kea-dhcp6 will honor the client's wishes and generate a DDNS request to D2 to update only reverse DNS data.
-The parameter ``override-client-update`` can be used to instruct the server to override client delegation requests.
+The parameter ``ddns-override-client-update`` can be used to instruct the server to override client delegation requests.
 When this parameter is "true", kea-dhcp6 will disregard requests for client delegation and generate a DDNS request to update both forward and